Broad bean tips will contribute greatly to those suffering from Parkinson's disease; it is all about the dopamine.

 Why do I love them so much?
 Firstly because they are very high in vegetable protein; that means we can eat much less red meat if we choose.
 It is the only legume that has all the essential amino acids.

-And secondly since they are virtually the only source of the precursor of dopamine, the “feel good” hormone.
+And secondly since they are the only source of pharmaceutical amounts of the precursor of dopamine, the “feel good” hormone.
 Without it we develop a very serious and not uncommon condition known as Parkinson’s disease.

 You may find broad beans at one of the farmers’ markets, such as Reko Hilton.
 A lady called Chisomo sells them occasionally.
 Otherwise you must grow them yourself.
 Picked young and enjoyed the same day they are wonderful.
 Old and starchy they are perfectly awful.